-- Critical Knock Down becomes very reliable with Ashlynn1’s feat.
-The aspect of knocking Down up to three models can be daunting for your opponent, and is also quite an awesome output for a 5pt unit.
+- Batter becomes very reliable with Ashlynn1’s feat.
+The aspect of knocking Down up to three models can be daunting for your opponent.

 - Captain Gunnbjorn as Trollkin Partisans the captain helps their biggest weaknesses, he can deliver them with his feat and cycle snipe to them so they can reach hiding Prey targets a bit easier.
 In Kriel company they also have the option of Mark target solos.
 All of this is great for a cheap, self contained unit

-- They are better as Troll Partisans than they are in Mercenaries, due to having less competition and getting buffs from the Krielstone if you add in a infantry support caster such as Madrak1 or Calandra they are harder to remove than most 5 point options in faction.
+- They are better as Troll Partisans than they are in Mercenaries, due to having less competition and getting buffs from the Krielstone if you add in a infantry support caster such as Madrak1 or Calandra they become harder to remove.

 Drawbacks & Downsides

 - Kill either of them and you cripple the unit.